Nakhon Ratchasima shootings: Buddhist temple and Terminal 21 Korat shopping mall

-After escaping, the gunman started shooting in the street: he stopped outside Wat Pa Sattha Ruam, a Buddhist temple, and killed eight civilians and a police officer.
+After escaping, the gunman started shooting in the street: he stopped outside Pa Sattha Ruam, a Buddhist temple, and killed eight civilians and a police officer.
 He then arrived at the Terminal 21 Korat shopping mall in the city of Nakhon Ratchasima.
 At that point he left the vehicle and began shooting indiscriminately at people outside the mall, killing 12 civilians, before detonating a gas cylinder.
 He then entered the mall, killing two people and taking sixteen hostages inside the mall on the fourth floor.
 The gunman live streamed on Facebook Live during the siege and shared photos and memes on his profile page, although his account was eventually taken down by Facebook.

 Police officers and soldiers stormed the mall and demanded the gunman's surrender, to which he responded by opening fire, killing two policemen and a soldier and wounding at least three others.
 He remained inside for several hours, during which his mother was brought by authorities to try to convince him to surrender.

 On 9 February, at 09:13 local time, police announced that they had shot and killed the gunman.